RobustProgram/COMP6841-HMACS/README.md

-# COMP6841-HMACS-LAZY
+# COMP6841-HMACS

-I was a bit lazy C:
+Wrote a simple script to complete the task.